-Follow these guidelines to provide input that Geocode Address Global can successfully geocode Middle East addresses.
+Follow these guidelines to provide input that Geocode Address Global can successfully geocode Latin America addresses.

-- · Required fields-Addresses must contain a city. - Thoroughfare types-Thoroughfare types and their common abbreviations are recognized and fully supported on input and output. - Common words and abbreviations-The geocoder recognizes common words, directionals, house number indicators, and abbreviations used in addresses and can geocode these addresses successfully.
+- Required fields-Addresses must contain a city. - Supported languages-The geocoder supports the official language for each country. - Thoroughfare types-Thoroughfare types and their common abbreviations are recognized and fully supported on input and output. - Common words and abbreviations-The geocoder recognizes common words, directionals, house number indicators, and abbreviations used in addresses and can geocode these addresses successfully.